-- Bibliographic / desk research on sexual harassment and cyber violence and on the recent developments during the Covid 19 pandemic.
+- Bibliographic / desk research on sexual harassment and cyber violence and on the recent developments during the Covid-19 pandemic.

 - Drafting a Good Practice Guide on consent

-- Capacity building training activities addressed to professionals of mental health, social workers, educators, lawyers, multidisciplinary teams of professionals and students.
+- Capacity-building training activities addressed to professionals of mental health, social workers, educators, lawyers, multidisciplinary teams of professionals, and students.

 - Training of Trainers (ToT) activities addressed to media professionals and aiming to combat sexist and stereotypical beliefs about sexual harassment and sexual violence.

-Support activities for gender based violence survivors
+Support activities for gender-based violence survivors

 - Psychosocial support for GBV survivors and people (over 16) at risk of experiencing sexual harassment.

-- Legal counselling and legal aid.
+- Legal counseling and legal aid.